 IMPORTANT NOTE!
 Even if you pay sufficient tax for the entire year by the fourth quarter, you may still be assessed an underpayment penalty if you did not pay the minimum required amount by the due date each quarter.
 All taxpayers are expected to pay taxes as they earn income throughout the year.

-To estimate your 2018 tax payments, login to your 2017 TaxAct return and follow the steps below:
+To estimate your 2019 tax payments, sign in to your 2018 TaxAct return and follow the steps below:

 Once you calculate how much to pay each quarter, there are several ways to make estimated tax payments.